 Our projects in health, education, climate change, and food security will not be effective and sustainable unless we work to:

 - Support stable and peaceful democratic transitions.

-USAID Administrator Rajiv Shah has called for a “united approach” to integrate democracy, human rights, and governance considerations with socio-economic sectors in pursuit of broader U.S. development objectives.
+Former USAID Administrator Rajiv Shah called for a “united approach” to integrate democracy, human rights, and governance considerations with socio-economic sectors in pursuit of broader U.S. development objectives.

 DRG goals in politically restrictive countries can often be more effectively advanced through integrated programming led by other sectors.
 Integrated programs are not intended to replace core DRG programming or to dilute the efforts of socio-economic sectors.
 Rather, they are intended to be complement and reinforce.

 An integrated approach is rooted in existing Agency practices throughout the program cycle.
 Moreover, integration is consistent with a number of key policy documents:

 - Domestically, with the Quadrennial Diplomacy and Development Review (QDDR), National Security Strategy, and Presidential Policy Directive on Global Development.

 - Internationally, with the Paris Declaration on Aid Effectiveness, the Accra Agenda for Action, and the Busan Partnership for Effective Development Cooperation.